Early Childhood Education

 - SLO 4: Recognize and model the ethical principles and educational values that are the foundation for early childhood education.

-- SLO 5: Analyze the role of the teacher in the healthy emotional development of young children.
+- SLO 5: Analyze the role of the adult in promotion of healthy emotional development of young children.

 - Investigate a constructivist approach to foster moral classrooms that support the moral development of young children.

-- Implementing strategies that foster social-moral atmosphere in the classroom that promote intellectual, moral, emotional and personality development
+- Discuss strategies that foster social-moral atmosphere in the classroom that promote intellectual, moral, emotional and personality development.

-- Incorporate strategies for helping children cope more effectively when they are under stress
+- Develop strategies for helping children cope more effectively when they are under stress.

 - Propose communication strategies with families who are facing stressful situations.